Thomaswang0822/loma_differentiable/pd_logs/README.md

 to that super long string in **ir.py**, which defines the ASDL (Abstract-Type and Scheme-Definition Language) grammar and in turn the generated loma grammar.
 This sounds very promising and is the first option I attempted, I found it very difficult, if not impossible, to implement.
 In short, letting Python ADT (Abstract Data Type) to recognize **Integral**, as a new data type is hard.

-This part in homework0 writeup could be more explanatory:
+This part in homework0 write-up could be more explanatory:
 > ... loma is embedded in Python.
 That is, we borrow the Python syntax (but not the semantics), so that we can reuse Python’s parser, and we can exploit on people’s familiarity of Python’s syntax.

 Python doesn't have its built-in syntax designed for **Integral**.
 Unless I did some very fundamental change, inevitably Python parser will treat the **Integral** as a Class or Function.
 Editing Python library files introduces